September Nature Notes

 Fall orchids, such as Autumn coralroot and oval ladies’-tress’ will be blooming – not always easy to find, but it is always fun to see one of Iowa’s 32 species of orchids.
 Autumn coralroot lacks chlorophyll, it requires the presence of an ectomycorrhizal fungi within the soil.
 The flowering period is late August or mid-September.
 The native coralroot can be three to ten inches tall and have a yellow-green or purplish-brown color midway up the scape.
 There may be five to twelve reddish-purple flowers with a yellowish-green color cast.
 The oval ladies’-tress’ have been considered “charming” by those who trek for Iowa orchids.
 The height can vary from three to twelve inches tall.
 Two to four basal leaves are one to six inches long and 1/4-3/4” across.
 There are sheath-like alternate leaves located along the lower half of the flowering stalk during the blooming period.
 The flowers are white to a light green and grow along the upper part of a slender stem in a tight, vertical spindle giving it a corkscrew or spiral appearance.
 Another plant to look for is Indian Pipe – a plant that also lacks chlorophyll.

-All species that are studied have significance of telling us more about the quality of our environment if we stop and take the time to listen with our eyes.
+All species that are observed and studied have significance of telling us more about the quality of our environment… IF we stop and take the time to listen with our eyes.